The Birthday List.

 Many broken personal relationships were restored, and we both found love and got married!

 Both of us are happily married now and have grandchildren.
 It is beyond description how I feel about being happily married and writing after all the trauma in my life.
 I am so thankful!
 To see my friend happy is even more amazing.

 We are both living much more fulfilling lives.
-She will tell you that her recent trip to Ireland was one of the most beautiful of her life.
+She will tell you that her trip to Ireland with her husband was one of the most beautiful of her life.
 We love having positive things to talk about.

-In the last couple of years, we have both redone our homes into more beautiful places to live and love, and all those fervent private prayers over our children have come to fruition, some just recently.
+In the last few years, we have both redone our homes into more beautiful places to live and love, and all those fervent private prayers over our children have come to fruition, some just recently.

 Most of all, we learned to laugh again.

 I am reminded of the adage, “You have not, because you ask not.”

 Ask for what you want in prayer and in writing.